gnostix/AlexandriaLibrary/Readme.md

  # AlexandriaLibrary

  The idea is as: We have a books warehouse where we mint NFT books.
 Then if we need for a book to be on sale, then we give ownership of this newly minted book, to the warehouse in order to add this for sale.
  As goal we want to be able to sale books and also rent them for a specific period of time which after that the user should not have more access to the NFT book.
-This NFT book shouldbe able for a specific time in terms of block numbers.
+This NFT book should be available for a specific time in terms of block numbers.

 Business steps:
   - Mint a new Book in the BookRepository contract, and add as owner the AlexandriaLibrary contract.
 This in order for the latest, to be able and sale or rent the book to users.